 As for other calming practices, you can try focusing on your breath, looking around at your surroundings, and enjoying.

 You can lower your body’s response to stress by adding leisure to your day.
-Taking breaks will decrease your heart rate and your cortisol levels, which are indicators of stress.
-Additionally, they can boost your good mood and can assist in your well-being.
+Taking breaks will decrease your heart rate and cortisol levels, stress indicators.

 Communicate and Connect With People